Goldberg v. Kelly: Discussion

 This specific case dealt with 20 individuals who had been suspected of welfare fraud by New York City officials and were then denied municipal benefits.
 The opinion of the Court was delivered by Justice William Brennan, while dissenting opinions were filed by Justices Hugo Black and Potter Stewart and Chief Justice Warren Burger.
-Brennan said at his retirement that he considered it the most important case he had ever decided; conservative columnist David Frum once claimed that the case was a major factor in New York City's 1975 budget meltdown.
+Brennan said at his retirement that he considered it the most important case he had ever decided; conservative columnist David Frum once claimed that the case was a major factor in New York City's 1975 fiscal crisis.

 Twenty residents of New York City, including John Kelly, appealed the termination of their benefits under the Aid to Families with Dependent Children program.
 Their assistance had been terminated or was about to be terminated without a pre-termination hearing.
 The procedures provided by the State Department of Social Services' Official Regulations did include a pre-termination review and a post-termination hearing.

 Welfare expanded under the Great Society programs of Lyndon B. Johnson in the 1960s.

 The decision answered questions that had been unresolved in the previous Supreme Court cases of Rudder v.
 United States and Thorpe v.
 Housing Authority of Durham.
 The cases involved questions of denial of tenancy or eviction in governmental housing projects.

 It has been noted that the precarious financial status of those in poverty may preclude an extensive litigation process despite the decision.
 The abstention doctrine presupposes the adequacy of state process to protect constitutional rights.
 Poor people may lack the funds to pursue a court hearing process.
 One solution has been the use of a preliminary injunction, which preserves the status quo while the litigation proceeds.